Commentary by Jack Kelley

 I was in shock!
 I guess my time of emotional extremes wasn’t over yet.
 I don’t remember where the other women went, but I wandered around in a daze crying my eyes out until I came upon a man I thought was the gardener.
 When he asked why I was crying, I foolishly asked him where he had taken the body.
 “Tell me where you put Him,” I said, “And I’ll bring Him back.”

 “Don’t cling to me Mary,” He said.
 “I have not yet returned to the Father.”
 Much later I understood Him to mean that he was on His way to the real Temple, the one in Heaven, in the role of our High Priest.
 There He would sprinkle His own blood on the altar and perform His final act of atonement for our sins, just as the law required.
-Reluctantly I let Him go, and ran back to the disciples like He told me to.
+Reluctantly I let Him go, and ran back to the disciples as He told me to.

 The implications were staggering.
 He had taken upon Himself all the sins of the world as He was nailed to the cross, and had paid their enormous penalty with His life.
-Now He was going to stand before the throne of God the Father Almighty.
-God cannot tolerate the presence of sin, so if even one tiny sin among all those that ever had or ever would be committed remained on Him, Jesus could never have escaped the tomb to stand before Him.
+Then He went to stand before the throne of God the Father Almighty.
+God cannot tolerate the presence of sin, so if even one tiny sin among all those that ever had or ever would be committed by mankind remained on Him, Jesus could never have escaped the tomb to stand before Him.
 His resurrection was absolute proof of the certainty of ours.
 From the first human to the last, all who accept in faith the pardon that His death had purchased for us would be forgiven and receive eternal life.
 It was unbelievable!

-And of course there would always be some who wouldn’t believe it.
+And of course, there would always be some who wouldn’t believe it.
 Thomas, who had been missing that first Sunday evening, serves as their example.
 Even after hearing other reports from disciples who had seen Jesus, Thomas refused to believe until he had absolute proof.
 A week later we were all together again and Thomas was with us.
 Suddenly Jesus appeared in the locked room.
 “Shalom alechem,” He said, which means “Peace be with you.”

 Calling Thomas over, He had him put his finger into the nail prints in His hands and the wound in His side.
 “Stop doubting and believe,” He said.